Wild Alaskan Company

 teriyaki salmon prep

-Baking Salmon With Teriyaki Marinade
+Baking Salmon With Teriyaki Glaze

 Why bake teriyaki salmon?
 This gentle method brings out the rich flavor of the marinade while keeping the fillet juicy and tender.